spyder-ide/spyder-docs/doc/panes/pylint.rst

    :alt: Spyder Pylint pane, showing disabling a message locally

 Or, you can globally suppress specific messages and adjust other Pylint settings by editing the :file:`.pylintrc` configuration file in your user home folder.
-If it doesn't exist, you can generate it by running ``pylint --generate-rcfile > .pylintrc`` in your user home folder, from Anaconda Prompt (on Windows) or your terminal (macOS/Linux).
+If it doesn't exist, you can generate it by running ``pylint --generate-rcfile > .pylintrc`` in your user home folder, from the Anaconda Prompt (on Windows) or your terminal (macOS/Linux).
 For more details on configuring Pylint, see the `Pylint configuration documentation`_.

 .. _Pylint configuration documentation:  https://pylint.pycqa.org/en/latest/user_guide/configuration/index.html